 We all have an ego that doesn’t like to be hurt.
 I don’t believe it’s only a party that should be respected.
 I’m all for mutual love and mutual respect.
 Every human being deserves to be loved and respected.

 Lack of mutual respect can ruin a relationship.
 Shouting at your partner, not returning calls/messages, insulting your partner, hitting your partner, not keeping to your promises, cheating, lying etc. are signs of disrespect.

 Love and respect go hand in hand.
 You can’t claim to love someone without respecting them.
 Respect your partner, will you?

 If you are a woman, please read How to Make Him Respect You

 There is no perfect relationship anywhere.
 A beautiful relationship involves two people who decide not to give up on each other.
 There will always be quarrels, in fact, a relationship devoid of conflict is a boring one.

 However, when conflicts occur, partners should swallow their pride and make an effort to reconcile.

 The use of the three magic words, ‘please’, ‘thank you’ and ‘sorry’ is very crucial to having a satisfying relationship.
 It takes humility to use these words.

 If you are too proud to apologize when you are wrong, you may ruin your relationship.
 A relationship where partners put their ego before the relationship cannot turn out well.

-I hope you won’t ruin your beautiful relationship because of these five things.
+I hope you won’t ruin your beautiful relationship/marriage because of these five things.